 SATA cables were much smaller, and their physical profile on the motherboard didn’t stand out as much as PATA did.

 You may have seen them on the motherboard too.
 A SATA connector commonly appears as an L-shaped connector.

-Since their inception, the SATA implementation has been improved and the current iteration, SATA 3.0 (III) is fastest with a speed of 6 Gigabits/s (Gb/s).
+Since their inception, the SATA implementation has been improved, and the current iteration, SATA 3.0 (III), is the fastest, with a speed of 6 Gigabits/s (Gb/s).

 The following are the speeds of the different SATA versions:

 - SATA 1: 1.5 Gbps or 0.1875 GB/s

 - SATA 2: 3.0 Gbps or 0.375 GB/s

 - SATA 3: 6.0 Gbps or 0.700 GB/s

 Image: Adding storage devices with more SATA ports on a motherboard.